 Well named since it is only 2 inches (5cm) in body length and weighs just 4gm.
 It is 2cm shorter than the common It also has a more shrew. bulbous head and narrower snout and less contrast in dark brown colour between back and flanks.
-The definitive difference, however, is the tail which is proportionately longer, around 70% of body length compared to 55% in the common shrew.
-Its tail is also thicker and more hairy.
+The definitive difference. however.